Addressing Bullying At Work: Prevention And Intervention

 Is workplace bullying affecting your ability to do your job?

-Tell the bully to stop
+Engage in communication and tell the bully to stop

 Telling the bully to stop what they are doing can sometimes serve as an effective method in the workplace.
 However, you also must be careful, depending on the nature of the situation.
 If the bully happens to be in a position of power, then it may be best to take the issue to the higher-ups.
 However, if a coworker or someone who doesn't professionally outrank you is targeting you, telling them that you don't appreciate what they're doing can be helpful.
 Ultimately, this can come down to a judgment call.
 Don't be afraid to trust your instincts.
 Letting someone know you are uncomfortable, regardless of who they are in terms of seniority and rank, may give them a chance to correct their behavior.

-Take the matter to the higher-ups
+Take the matter to the higher-ups for support and workplace training

 If the bullying persists, taking the issue to the higher-ups in the workplace may be the next course of action.
 Regardless of an individual's standing, reason, or position, they do not have the right to bully or intimidate others.
 When you report the matter, be sure to take all documentation of bullying with you.
 Make copies so that you can show this information to the right people and still have evidence for your own safekeeping.

-Additional information about bullying at work
+Additional information on addressing bullying at work

 Knowing how to deal with bullies, address these situations, and move forward can be beneficial both in the long term and the short term.
 Ultimately, bullies of all kinds normally thrive off power and control.
 Handling bullying in the proper manner may rob perpetrators of what empowers them and shut down their targeted mistreatment.